jsa-aerial/DMM/design-notes/Early-2017/sampling-formalism.md

 distributions (or even more general structures, such as signed measures or even complex-valued distributions), by samples.
-The distributions in question are vectors (usually over reals, but we just mention the complex-valued case, in case there is a desire to considers complex-valued DMMs in the future).
+The distributions in question are vectors (usually over reals, but we just mention the complex-valued case, in case there is a desire to consider complex-valued DMMs in the future).
 However, the samples can be any values with arbitrarily complex structure expressible in Clojure.
 Basically, the distributions can be over any space **X** whatsoever,